Jeanmilost/CompactStar/README.md

 - Collision detection (partially, ground and mouse collision)
 - Cross-platform SDK (Windows and Mac OS X, not tested on Linux) written in C
 - A small 2D level editor I'm using to create a game (can be compiled with Embarcadero RAD Studio, available here: https://www.embarcadero.com/products/cbuilder/starter/free-download)
-- A draft for a 3d level editror

 I decided to share this code freely, don't hesitate to use it if you think it useful for your purposes.
 Any collaboration on this project is welcome.